bbauska/JS-GSAP/README.md

 <!-- (./images/image001.png){width="6.5in" height="2.7263888888888888in"} -->
 <!-- https://codepen.io/slax57/pen/vYMBPGV  -->

-We did not provide a duration, so by default the animation will take 0.5 seconds.
+<p>We did not provide a duration, so by default the animation will take 0.5
+seconds.</p>

-This can be easily changed using the duration <a href="https://gsap.com/resources/get-started#special-properties">
+<p>This can be easily changed using the duration <a href="https://gsap.com/resources/get-started#special-properties">
-special property</a>:
+special property</a>:</p>

 <pre>gsap.to(&quot;.box&quot;, { x: 100, duration: 2 });</pre>

-Also, our animation will run immediately, as soon as the page&apos;s JavaScript is loaded.
-We can change that using the delay property:
+<p>Also, our animation will run immediately, as soon as the page&apos;s
+JavaScript is loaded.
+We can change that using the delay property:</p>

 <pre>gsap.to(&quot;.box&quot;, { x: 100, duration: 2, delay: 1 });</pre>

-We can also change the &quot;feel&quot; of the animation by changing the ease function.
+<p>We can also change the &quot;feel&quot; of the animation by changing
+the ease function.
 By default, the tween will use the &quot;power1.out&quot; function.
 There are plenty to choose from, and GSAP even offers a <a href="https://gsap.com/docs/v3/Eases/">tool</a> to better visualize them.
-To make the animation a little more fun, we can for instance use the &quot;elastic&quot; ease function:
+To make the animation a little more fun, we can for instance use the &quot;elastic&quot; ease function:</p>

 <pre>gsap.to(&quot;.box&quot;, { x: 100, duration: 2, delay: 1, ease: &quot;elastic&quot; });</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->